 Recommendation: Pass queuedStakeUpdate.operator instead of msg.sender.

-Novel-3: Force-Sent ETH Inflates Slash-Store Sweeps
+Additional-3: Force-Sent ETH Inflates Slash-Store Sweeps

 _transferToSlashStore(nodeOwner) reads node.nodeAddress.balance to determine how much ETH to sweep.
 Even though NativeNode has no receive() function, ETH can still be force-sent via selfdestruct (still operative pre-EIP-6780 finalization on most chains).
 An attacker can donate ETH to a victim's NativeNode immediately before a snapshot triggers _transferToSlashStore, causing the sweep amount to exceed the legitimate slash.
 Combined with the validation gap in validateExpiredSnapshot (permissionless, attacker-timed), this gives an adversary the ability to grief node owners or — when combined with the operator-chosen slashStore — redirect inflated sweeps to operator-controlled storage.